Ultimate Spanish Fork Real Estate Investing Guide for 2026

 Price to Rent Ratio

-The price to rent ratio (p/r) is a comparison of median property values and median rental rates that will signal how high of a rent the market can allow.
-If median property values are strong and median rents are low — a high p/r — it will take more time for an investment to pay for itself and attain good returns.
-A higher p/r signals you that you can set lower rent in that region, a low one informs you that you can charge more.
+The price to rent ratio (p/r) is a comparison of median property values and median lease rates that will show you how high of a rent the market can tolerate.
+An investor can not pay a steep price for a rental home if they can only charge a limited rent not allowing them to pay the investment off in a realistic time.
+A high price-to-rent ratio signals you that you can demand modest rent in that area, a smaller p/r says that you can charge more.

 Median Gross Rents